cedadev/nlds/docs/source/deployment.rst

     nlds_staging_index_q_log

-This is practically achieved through the use of a sidecar – a further container running in teh same pod as the logging container – running the fluentbit image as defined by the `fluentbit helm chart <https://gitlab.ceda.ac.uk/cedaci/helm-charts>`_.
+This is practically achieved through the use of a sidecar – a further container running in the same pod as the logging container – running the ``fluentbit`` image as defined by the `fluentbit helm chart <https://gitlab.ceda.ac.uk/cedaci/helm-charts>`_.
-The full `fluentbit`` config, including the full list of tags, can be found `in the logging config yamls <https://gitlab.ceda.ac.uk/cedadev/nlds-consumers-deploy/-/tree/master/conf/logger>`_.
+The full ``fluentbit`` config, including the full list of tags, can be found `in the logging config yamls <https://gitlab.ceda.ac.uk/cedadev/nlds-consumers-deploy/-/tree/master/conf/logger>`_.
 When received by the fluentd server, each tagged log is collated into a larger log file for help with debugging at some later date.
 The log files on the